SenseNet/sncom-resources/_docs/allowed-child-types.md

 # Allowed Child Types

 The sensenet [Content Repository](/docs/content-repository) stores different [Content Types](/docs/content-type).
-One of the major differences between a file system and the Content Repository, is that in a file system you can store any tpye (file or folder) anywhere, whereas in the sensenet Content Repository it is possible to define restrictions on what Content Types the different containers can contain.
+One of the major differences between a file system and the Content Repository, is that in a file system you can store any type (file or folder) anywhere, whereas in the sensenet Content Repository it is possible to define restrictions on what Content Types the different containers can contain.
 This allows portal builders to create a much more precisely defined [Content](/docs/content) structure and provide the users a better user experience when creating new content under different places in the Content Repository.

 You can configure Allowed Child Types in the Content Type Definition of the different types.
 For example a MemoList can only contain Memos, a Document Library can only contain Folders and Files, etc. These settings can be overridden on the specific Content, for example you can modify any of your Document Libraries to contain Images, too.
 There are also some special types that behave differently: a Folder for example can never define child types, it will always inherit its parent settings.
 A SystemFolder will allow every type by default and can be created anywhere in the repository.